-The bride says her last farewell to her family, and moves ahead to start her new life’s journey.
-The wedding ceremonies finally come to the happy ending, yet Bidaai is bittersweet moment for those nearest to the Bride and Groom.
+The bride says her last farewell to her family and moves ahead to start her new life’s journey.
+The wedding ceremonies finally come to a happy ending, yet Bidaai is a bittersweet moment for those nearest to the Bride and Groom.

 The wedding gift bought by the guests symbolizes the custom used to encourage fertility.